objarni/FiniteStateMachineTDDKata/README.txt

     port.h|c    - communicate with port through memory fsm.h|c    - the (not finished) Button FSM implementation

 3. Ready to write some tests?
-The lamp is turned on/off by setting or clearing bit 7 of port1.
+The lamp is

    The 'specification':